Creative Design

 Why do we study Art?

-Not only will you study and develop a wide range of creative skills, but your lessons will provide you with the opportunity to explore the work of artists, photographers, architects and designers whilst also looking at the world around you which will influence your creativity.
+Not only will students develop a wide range of creative skills, but experience lessons that provide them with the opportunity to explore the work of artists, photographers, architects and designers.
+Students will be inspired by the world around them, producing outcomes that advance their individuality and creativity.

 The Art Programme of Study